Vaibhav-1023/memory-constrained-path-planner/README.md

 ### Memory Usage Breakdown (RAM)

-The following table details the RAM allocation for each major data structure and variable:

-### Memory Usage Breakdown (RAM)

 The following table details the RAM allocation for each major data structure and variable, providing a byte-by-byte breakdown of the program's memory footprint.
 The memory addresses and sizes confirm the adherence to the 256-byte RAM constraint.

 | Variable/Structure | Base Address (Example) | Size (Bytes) | Purpose | Overlaps With |